Stability of Periodic Traveling Waves for Nonlinear Dispersive Equations: Introduction

-We shall take matters further in Section~\ref{S:stability} and establish that a periodic traveling wave of a KdV equation with fractional dispersion is nonlinearly stable with respect to period preserving perturbations, provided that it locally minimizes the energy subject to conservations of the momentum and the mass.
+We shall take matters further in Section~\ref{S:stability} and establish that a periodic traveling wave of a KdV equation with fractional dispersion is nonlinearly stable with respect to period preserving perturbations, provided that it locally minimizes the energy subject to conservations of the momentum and the mass and that the associated linearized operator enjoys a Jordan block structure.
+Moreover we relate the latter condition with the momentum and the mass as functions of Lagrange multipliers arising in the traveling wave equation, generalizing that in \cite{BSS}, for instance, in the solitary wave setting.
 In the case of generalized KdV equations, i.e., $m(\xi)=\xi^2$ in \eqref{E:KdV1}, the nonlinear stability of a periodic traveling wave to same period perturbations was determined in \cite{J1}, for instance, through spectral conditions, which were expressed in terms of eigenvalues of the associated monodromy map (or the periodic Evans function); see also \cite{P,PBSM, BJK, DK, DN}.
 Confronted with nonlocal operators, however, spectral problems may be out of reach by Evans function techniques.
 Instead we make an effort to replace ODE based arguments by functional analytic ones.
 The program was recently set out in \cite{BHV}.